script-0/LawnMowerAgent/README.md

 # LawnMowerAgent
 Lawn Mower as an Agent with MESA Framework

-We first Code as Agent :smiley:
+Our first Code as Agent :smiley:
 - How to install

 ```bash